amiller/redblackmerkle/README.md

 - sampler.py: <code>MerkleSampler</code> additionally supports get_random() by combining the <code>AuthRedBlackTree</code> with an array

-- proofofwork.py: uses the MerkleSampler
+- proofofwork.py: uses the <code>MerkleSampler</code> to produce proofs-of-availability to uniformly random queries

 Illustrations